LCSB-BioCore/COBREXA.jl/docs/src/index.md

 ```

 The variable `fluxes` will now contain a dictionary of the computed
-flux distribution maximizing the biomass objective function of each reaction in the model:
+flux distribution that maximizes the default objective function of the model:
 ```
 Dict{String,Float64} with 95 entries:
   "R_EX_fum_e"    => 0.0